 - Security: All customers looking to register a domain should ensure that their domain provider is going to provide them with as secure a website as possible.
 All domain providers should offer SSL encryption, the higher the quality the better.
-Many also provide additional privacy features like Whois concealment.
-Be sure to compare providers to make sure you are making the safest choices for your website.
+Many also offer additional privacy features like Whois concealment.
+Be sure to compare providers to make sure you are making the safest choice for your website.

 Your very own .com domain name!

 Get your very own domain starting from only $1/year!

 In order to find the right domain provider for you, comparison is key.
 When comparing web hosting providers, look at which company offers the best range of services and security, for the best price.